Opinion

 Santa Fe

-I read the letter written by Lisa Shin criticizing the current County Council for not addressing the wishes of the community for more local businesses and a more vibrant downtown.
+I read the letter written by Lisa Shin (link) criticizing the current County Council for not addressing the wishes of the community for more local businesses and a more vibrant downtown.
 It is not a surprise that Los Alamos residents would like to see those things happen.
 Criticism of the local government for not having them is totally misguided.
 I don’t believe government should or can successfully subsidize private businesses.
 Which ones do they pick to support?
 How long will the government continue to support the businesses?
-What about the local businesses we currently have Read More
+What about the local businesses we currently Read More

 Op-Ed: Anti-Predatory Lending Law Working As Intended, But Threats Are Looming